St. John’s Historic Timeline

 Rev. Cheryl Fox

-August 2019 – The Rev. Cheryl Fox becomes the vicar for St. John’s.
+August 2019 – May 2024 – The Rev. Cheryl Fox serves as the vicar for St. John’s.
 Rev. Fox is an ordained priest in the Episcopal Church, and has also served as a board-certified chaplain (AP C/BCCI).
 She received her Master of Divinity (M. Div) from The General Theological Seminary of the Episcopal Church in Manhattan, New York in 2009.
 Up until coming to Arizona, she was the Manager of Pastoral Care and Education at New York-Presbyterian and Weill Cornell Medicine.
-She currently resides with her husband in Flagstaff.
+She resides with her husband in Flagstaff.

 Mar y Sol Mariachi Band NAU